-The types of discrimination your patients might have experienced before include: 11,12
+The types of discrimination your patients might have experienced before include: ^{11,12}

-- Unnecessary deviations or extra precautions to standard infection control e.g. double gloving - Making people wait to receive services e.g. until the end of a waiting list or to the end of day's surgeries - Refusing medical care - Unwillingness to perform surgical or dental procedures - Unwillingness to provide pain relief medication - Breaching their right to confidentiality - Verbal/non-verbal cues such as being abrupt, unsympathetic, silence/uncomfortable pauses after disclosure, avoiding eye contact - Asking personal questions about drug use or other behaviours without explaining why it is medically relevant - Expecting patients to comply with requirements that are more difficult in their condition or situation - e.g. expecting a person who is homeless and without a phone or watch to always keep appointment times.
+- Unnecessary deviations or extra precautions to standard infection control e.g. double gloving - Making people wait to receive services e.g. until the end of a waiting list or to the end of day's surgeries - Refusing medical care - Unwillingness to perform surgical or dental procedures - Unwillingness to provide pain relief medication - Breaching their right to confidentiality - Verbal/non-verbal cues such as being abrupt, unsympathetic, silence/uncomfortable pauses after disclosure, avoiding eye contact, staring at track marks from recent injecting or making negative comments about venous access - Asking personal questions about drug use or other behaviours without explaining why it is medically relevant - Expecting patients to comply with requirements that are more difficult in their condition or situation e.g. expecting a person who is homeless and without a phone or watch to always keep appointment times.